 Our Overall Impression of the Roland TD-1KV

 When we opened the box, we did not really know what to expect.
-Before we used the TD-1KV, we only knew Roland for their incredibly expensive and luxurious products—could it even be possible to have a high-quality product that was also cheap?
+Before we used the TD-1KV, we only knew Roland for their incredibly expensive and professional products.
+We were skeptical.

 As you can glean from our review, the answer is yes.
-The Roland TD-1KV is an incredibly good electronic drum kit for beginners that does more than simply get the job done.
-If you get this kit while you learn how to play drums, you will likely have it around for a while, as it is very durable.
-If you are more interested in a kit that will function as a MIDI controller or come with more preset sounds, you might have an issue, but everyone else will be truly satisfied.
+The Roland TD-1KV is an incredibly good drum kit for beginners that does more than simply get the job done.
+If you get this kit as a beginner, you will likely have it around for a while.
+It is very durable.
+If you are more interested in a kit that will function as a MIDI controller or come with more preset sounds, you may not get exactly what you are looking for.

-Some consumers might have a problem with the fact that not all of the drums have mesh heads, but we don’t think that is an issue with this product.
-One of the things we appreciate so much about electronic drum kits is that they don’t have to sound like real drum kits and can represent a wide variety of different instruments.
-This is why we don’t mind that not every aspect of the kit is 100% realistic when compared to an acoustic kit.
+Some drummers may be disappointed that not all of the drums have mesh heads.
+We don’t think that is an issue with this product.
+One of the things we appreciate about electronic drum kits is that they don’t have to sound like real drum kits.
+They can represent a wide variety of different instruments.
+An edrum kit doesn’t need to be 100% realistic when compared to an acoustic kit.
 When playing techno music that relies more on artificial 808 sounds than acoustic drums, it makes more sense hit a plastic pad.
 What we think is actually important is the associated rebound with each pad, something that the TD-1KV does very well.

 The Roland TD-1KV is also an ideal kit for quiet practice sessions, with the pads making virtually no noise!
 The drums also don’t change position due to hard playing, so feel free to smash those cymbals as much as you’d like!